 The Wacom Cintiq Pro is one of the best tablets available for professionals.
 Although the pressure sensitivity is the same as with more budget-friendly options, at 8192 levels of pressure sensitivity, it also comes with an eraser, and Wacom claims that the pen is virtually lag-free.

-The LCD display is 4K resolution and has 98% color accuracy (Adobe RBG).
+The LCD display is 4K resolution and has 99% color accuracy (Adobe RBG) with Pantone Validated certification and HDR Gamma Support.
 It has an etched glass screen that reduces glare and over 16 million displayable colors.
-This tablet also includes eight express keys and an integrated stand to help you work at an inclined angle.
+This tablet also features eight express keys located behind the tablet for ergonomic comfort.

 Huion Kamvas Pro 24 (4K)

-The Huion Kamvas Pro 24 is the only 4K model of the Kamvas Pro, as the 13 and 16 are both 2.5K.
-With a nearly 24 inch display, laminated screen, and 178-degree viewing angle, this tablet is a great way to see the intricate details of your design.
+The Huion Kamvas Pro 24 is the only 4K model of the Kamvas Pro, as the 13 and 16 are 2.5K.
+With a nearly 24-inch display, laminated screen, and 178-degree viewing angle, this tablet is a great way to see the intricate details of your design.

-The color expression of the Kamvas pro can’t be beat.
-It uses quantum dot technology to display the most vivid colors imaginable, has 1.07 billion colors (8 bit + Hi-FRC color depth), and has a 1200 to 1 contrast ratio.
-The tablet has 20 customizable express keys, so everything you need will be right at your fingertips.
+The color expression of the Kamvas Pro can’t be beat.
+It uses quantum dot technology to display the most vivid colors imaginable, has 1.07 billion colors (8-bit + Hi-FRC color depth), and has a 1200 to 1 contrast ratio.
+The tablet has 20 customizable express keys, so everything you need will be at your fingertips.

-One significant advantage of the Huion Kamvas pro is that it comes with both standard and felt nibs.
+One significant advantage of the Huion Kamvas Pro is that it has both standard and felt nibs.
 The felt nibs help reduce friction to give you a smoother drawing experience.

 The Huion Kamvas Pro is not a stand-alone machine.
 It needs to be hard-wired into your computer to work.
-Like with all these graphic tablets, you need to ensure that the graphic card on your PC can handle it.
+Like with all these graphic tablets, you must ensure that your PC’s graphic card can handle it.
 The 24 is relatively large, so if you move from studio to studio, you will do better with the 13, even though the resolution is only 2.5K.
 It’s easier to take with you to different locations.

-The Kamvas pro is compatible with most modern operating systems, from Windows 7 and higher, Mac OS 10.2 or higher, and some Android devices.
-It’s also compatible with a wide array of digital software, including Adobe.
-Clip Studio, Krita, and Gimp.
+The Kamvas Pro is compatible with most modern operating systems, from Windows 7 to Mac OS 10.2 or higher, and some Android devices.
+It’s also compatible with a wide array of digital software, including Adobe, Clip Studio, Krita, and Gimp.

 XP-Pen Artist 24 Pro